List of ministers of justice of the Netherlands

 The minister of justice and security (Minister van Justitie en Veiligheid) is the head of the Ministry of Justice and Security and a member of the Cabinet and the Council of Ministers.
-The current minister is Foort van Oosten of the People's Party for Freedom and Democracy (VVD) who has been in office since 5 September 2025.
+The current minister is David van Weel of the People's Party for Freedom and Democracy (VVD) who has been in office since 23 February 2026.
 Regularly, a state secretary is assigned to the ministry, tasked with specific portfolios.
 Occasionally, there has also been a minister without portfolio assigned to the ministry who is also giving specific portfolios.